nick-leland/pyradiomics/docs/installation.rst

 Installation
 ============

-There are three ways you can use pyradiomics:
+There are several ways you can use pyradiomics:
 1. Install via pip
+2. Install via conda
-2. Install from source
+3. Install from source
-3. Use 3D Slicer Radiomics extension
+4. Use 3D Slicer Radiomics extension
-4. Use pyradiomics Docker
+5. Use pyradiomics Docker

 ------------------
 1. Install via pip
 ------------------

 Pre-built binaries are available on PyPi for installation via pip.
-For the python versions mentioned below, wheels are automatically generated for each release of PyRadiomics, allowing you to install pyradiomics without having to compile anything.
-For other python versions, a source distribution is also available, but this requires compiling the C extensions.
+Wheels are generated for each supported CPython release (currently 3.9-3.13), allowing you to install PyRadiomics without compiling anything.
+If you use another version of Python you may fall back to the source distribution, which requires compiling the C extensions.

-* Ensure that you have ``python`` installed on your machine, version 3.5, 3.6 or 3.7 (64-bits).
+* Ensure that you have ``python`` installed on your machine, version 3.9 or newer (64-bits).

 * Install PyRadiomics::